Good PSAT Score Ranges, Percentiles & More

 [ RELATED READING: How to Become a National Merit Scholarship Finalist ]

-The PSAT score needed to be a National Merit Scholarship finalist depends on the state in which you live.
+The Selection Index score needed to be a National Merit Scholarship Semifinalist depends on the state in which you live.
 Each state has a preset number of Semifinalists, and once scores come in for students, that determines the cutoff score for that year in that state.
-For example, if you live in California, you would need to have a Selection Index score of 220 in order to qualify as a Semifinalist.
-If you live in West Virginia, you would have to score a 207.
-In addition to varying by state, this number can vary by year.
-Regardless of the exact cutoff for your state, all of the students who qualify earn high scores—less than the top 1% of high school students–advance to become Semifinalists.
+For example, if you took the PSAT/NMSQT in 2023 and were living in California at that time, you needed to have a Selection Index score of 221 to qualify as a Semifinalist.
+If you lived in South Dakota, you needed to score a 208.

 For more information on the National Merit Scholarships and Special Scholarships, visit www.nationalmerit.org.